Cynthia Lee Fontaine: Career

-The Houston Chronicle, lamenting her short run on the show in season 8, stated Fontaine was "like a bilingual Tammie Brown", referencing another queen from season 1 of the show.
+The Houston Chronicle, lamenting her short run on the show in season 8, stated Cynthia Lee Fontaine was "like a bilingual Tammie Brown", referencing another queen from season 1 of the show.
 Denver Pride called her "a fixture of the Austin drag scene".
-Fontaine is a regular guest at the RuPaul's Drag Cons.
+Cynthia Lee Fontaine is a regular guest at the RuPaul's Drag Cons.
 She appeared at RuPaul's DragCon LA 2016 and 2017, and at RuPaul's DragCon NYC in 2017 and 2019.

-In November 2017, Fontaine participated in Queens United/Reinas Unidas, a benefit show organized by Phi Phi O'Hara in support of Puerto Rico following Hurricane Maria.
+In November 2017, Cynthia Lee Fontaine participated in Queens United/Reinas Unidas, a benefit show organized by Phi Phi O'Hara in support of Puerto Rico following Hurricane Maria.
 The show raised over $80,000.
-Fontaine stated, "Puerto Rico, you are part of our heart in the United States of America.
+Cynthia Lee Fontaine stated, "Puerto Rico, you are part of our heart in the United States of America.
 I'm Puerto Rican.
 I love you from the bottom of my heart, and you've got our support."
-In September 2018, Fontaine became the third drag queen ever hosted at Bowdoin College in Brunswick, Maine.
+In September 2018, Cynthia Lee Fontaine became the third drag queen ever hosted at Bowdoin College in Brunswick, Maine.
 Previous drag queens performed there in 2012 and 2015.
 The event, hosted by the Latin American Student Organization, included a performance and interview, which "touched on themes of family, health and getting out of one's comfort zone."
-On her YouTube channel, Fontaine has two shows: CuCu Confessions and Memoirs of My CuCu.
+On her YouTube channel, Cynthia Lee Fontaine has two shows: CuCu Confessions and Memoirs of My CuCu.
 She also headlines a one-woman show called Cynthia Lee Fontaine: More Intimate CuCu Confessions, which she performs around the United States.

-Music

-Fontaine released her first single "Pegajosa" in November 2018.
+Cynthia Lee Fontaine released her first single "Pegajosa" in November 2018.
 Writing for World of Wonder, James St. James called the song "fabulous" and the accompanying music video "ultra-fabuloso".

+On April 23, 2025, Cynthia Lee Fontaine was announced as one of eighteen former Drag Race contestants participating in the tenth season of RuPaul's Drag Race All Stars.

 Personal life and recognition

-Fontaine was diagnosed with stage 1 liver cancer in 2015, two weeks after filming the third episode of the eighth season of Drag Race.
+Hernández was diagnosed with stage 1 liver cancer in 2015, two weeks after filming the third episode of the eighth season of Drag Race.
 He stated during the filming of the show he lost 47 pounds.
 After four rounds of chemotherapy, he went into remission.
 He also revealed on the show that he almost performed at Pulse nightclub the night of the Orlando shooting in 2016.
 He stated, "we never expect that a tragedy like this would happen in our community.
 We thought we'd finally built a safe space."

 The City of Austin was set to proclaim March 26, 2020, as Cynthia Lee Fontaine Day, but had to postpone because of the COVID-19 pandemic in Texas.